arobbins/dev-rc/README.md

 ### Issue: Migrabte DB Pro failing on media transfer
 Solution: As far as I can tell this only occurs when attempting a tranfer from localhost to remote.
 Pulling from another remote fixed it for me.

+### Issue: A Small Orange caching persisting on CSS
+Solution: ASO has a hard 15min server cache for their shared-hosting plans.
+Use ?nocache=1 to bypass

 # Directories
 find . -type d -exec chmod 755 {} +